-- 1. Maximum gross density of 30 units per hectare; - 2.
-Compatibility of scale, building height and character of the surrounding area; - 3.
-Architectural style and finish of the proposed buildings; - High standard of building and site design including landscaping and on-site amenities which optimize benefits for residents and integration with surrounding land uses;
+- 1. Minimum gross density of 15 units per hectare; - 2.
+Compatibility of scale, building height and context of the surrounding area, including consideration for the Residential Intensification Guideline;

-- 5. Connection to municipal services and storm water management; - 6.
-Provision of off-street parking and pedestrian connections - 7.
-Proximity to community, social and commercial services; and - 8.
-Measures proposed to assist with compatibility between low density and non-residential uses. - 9.
-New development will come under the site planning controls of Section 41 of the Planning Act, (RSO 1990), and applicants shall be required to enter into registered agreements with the Township prior to the enactment of an amendment to the Zoning By-law and/or the issuance of building permits. - 10.
+- High standard of building and site design including landscaping and on-site amenities which optimize benefits for residents and integration with surrounding land uses; - 4.
+Connection to municipal services and storm water management; - 5.
+Provision of off-street parking and pedestrian connections - 6.
+Proximity to community, social and commercial services; and - 7.
 Where a conflicting land use exists near a developing residential area, the residential development will incorporate appropriate measures to prevent or alleviate any adverse effect on the residential use.